 You would think I would have learned with my attempt at roasting strawberries for the ice cream that this is not one of my strong suits.
 But no, I went back in for another round trying to make a fancy topping for my porridge.

 I don’t know about you, but the end product just does not look appealing to me.
 I ate it anyway…well, a few mouthfuls.
 I just couldn’t do it.

 On paper, it sounds great.
-And the lime curd on its own was A+ (you can get the recipe here) but combined with my saggy porridge (porridge is just another dish I am yet to master!), it was not one of those breakfasts that kicks your day off to a great start.
+And the lime curd on its own was A+, but combined with my saggy porridge (porridge is just another dish I am yet to master!), it was not one of those breakfasts that kicks your day off to a great start.

 So that’s me and my foodie reality…or my food fails to be more precise.
 I am sure there will be plenty more where they came from in the future.